ietf-wg-rpp/rpp-requirements/src/draft-ietf-rpp-requirements.md

 # Clients

 **R14.1** RPP MUST support server applications as clients.
-This will be a primary use-case of registry/registrar integration.
+This will be a primary use-case of Registry/registrar integration.

 **R14.2** RPP MUST support interaction from command-line tools or desktop applications capable of sending HTTP requests.
 These can be generic clients such as `curl` or `Postman` but also specialised RPP command line tools or scripts.

-**R14.3** RPP SHOULD support web browsers as clients, such as SPA (single page applications) without any proxy backend between web browser and the RPP server.
+**R14.3** RPP SHOULD support web browsers as clients, such as SPA (single page applications) without any proxy backend between web browser and the RPP Server.

 **R14.4** RPP SHOULD support mobile applications as clients, also here through direct integration without any proxy backend.